ProjectMirador/mirador-integration/README.md

 This repository is designed to show integrating Mirador 4 with modern frontend build systems.

-We demonstrate the use of both our ES Module and packged CJS/CDN (served from unpkg) builds.
-See `index.html` and `index-cjs.html`:
+We demonstrate the use of both our ES Module and packged UMD/CDN (served from unpkg) builds.
+See `index.html` and `index-umd.html`:
 ```
 npm run serve
 ```
 ```
-npm run serve-cjs
+npm run serve-umd
 ```

 The pages will load at `http://localhost:1234`.